llZektorll/OB_Template/README.md

 # Tags in use

 On the templates you will find multiple tags as I use them not to create a specific connection to other files but to have a broad connection across all the files where it may have some relevance.

+# Support

+I have converted coffee into this repository.
+If you thinks it was worth it consider helping me buy more coffee. <a href="https://www.paypal.com/paypalme/llzektorll"> PayPal </a>